A1exan10er/lingo-with-tea/PROJECT_SUMMARY.md

 - Check `.env` file exists and has correct key
 - Verify key is active on Google AI Studio
 - Check browser console for errors
+- If you see "model is overloaded", the system automatically retries (up to 5 times) and tries fallback models
+- Try manually switching to a different AI model in the settings

 **TypeScript errors?**
 - These are expected until you run `npm install`